jsoldenwagner/bighorn-tracks/README.md

 # bighorn-tracks
 ##A guide to updating the animated bighorn map:

 This is a guide to updating the bighorn map.
-The map is created by a script (written in javascript) that lives here:
+The map is created by a script (written in javascript) that animates a single GPS track.
+The script lives here:

 http://github.com/nationalparkservice/projects/tree/gh-pages/yose/sierra-nevada-bighorn-sheep